-DOR Comment Information and Cyber Security The overall risk score is unchanged.
+DoR Comment Information and Cyber Security → The overall risk score is unchanged.
 Previous improvements included Security Operations Centre (SOC) and Security Information and Event Management (SIEM) implementation and migration of the Council's data centre with improved back up facilities to the cloud.
-Existing governance is documented in the council's updated information risk management policy including the Information Governance Group, Senior Information Risk Owner (SIRO) role and the Annual Information Risk Report.
-Annual IT Health Check is completed in line with the requirements of the Public Services Network (PSN) and compliance was achieved June 2023.
-The latest Annual IT Health Check was carried out in July 2023 and good progress to date made against vulnerabilities identified.
+Existing governance is documented in the council's information risk management policy including the Information Governance Group, Senior Information Risk Owner (SIRO) role and the Annual Information Risk Report.
+This was reported to Scrutiny Management Committee in August.
+An Annual IT Health Check is completed in line with the requirements of the Public Services Network (PSN) and compliance was achieved June 2023.
+The latest Annual IT Health Check was carried out in July and good progress made against vulnerabilities identified.
 Technical controls are in place alongside physical security measures.
 The council's IT Service, the Shared Resource Service (SRS), supports through their security function and joint processes for out of hours incidents.
-The action plan in relation to the Audit Wales review of Cyber Security is in progress with member training completed and various policies reviewed.
+The Audit Wales review of Cyber Security was reported to the Council and a formal Council response will be provided with associated actions.